akinsam23/alx-system_engineering-devops/0x00-shell_basics/README.md

 Created the 10-back file which contains the code for going back to the previous directory

 Created the 101-clean_emacs which contains the code for deleting all files in the current working diretory that ends with the character '~'.

+Created the 102-tree file which contains the code for creating the directory welcome/to/school in the current directory using the code 'mkdir welcome/to/school'